Welcome, fortune-seeker! My data suggests you’ve probably found this page after Googling that question, or something similar, like:

 You: But I saw a valuable stamp on the internet and this comes from the same country!

 When I was a kid, I knew the most valuable stamp in the world was a used 1c stamp from British Guinea.
-Then someone gave me an album that contained an unused, 4c stamp from the same country.
-I treasured it because I figured that if a used 1c stamp was valuable, surely a mint 4c stamp was worth four times as much!
-I was seven years old and I was a fucking idiot.
+Then someone gave me an album that contained a used, 24c stamp from the same country.
+I treasured it because I figured that if a used 1c stamp was valuable, surely a used 24c stamp was worth twenty-four times as much!
+I was nine years old and I was an idiot.